Jon Jarl: Death according to Erik's Chronicle

 Jon's wife fled across the bay to Hundhamra (i.e. Norsborg), and gathered a mob to kill the perpetrators.

 They caught up and fought them off at "Eesta skär" (i.e. Estbröte, a high islet in the fairway between Ekerö and Johannesdal, in the southwest of Stockholm).

 How accurately the chronicle reproduces the actual sequence of events is unclear.

 Tombstone

-An undated tombstone in Linköping Cathedral labelled "Johannes dux" and "the terror of the heathens" is probably that of Jon Jarl.
+No historical evidence on the jarl exists, although he may be the "Johannes Dux" who is shown on an undated tombstone also labelled "Terror of the heathens" Linköping Cathedral.